The Local History Group

-- The Group subscribes to the British Association of Local History and the Victorian Society.
-Newsletters from these groups are available to members on request.
+- The Group subscribes to the Victorian Society.
+Their Newsletters are available to members on request.

 - Volunteers from the Group have worked with Dr Ian Beavis of the Museum to catalogue the Town Hall archives.

 - Another group is currently working with him on an Oral History project to record memories of life in the town.

 - In 2011 the Group 'rescued' a collection of old newspapers dating back to 1872 when the local paper, the Kent & Sussex Courier, moved to smaller premises.

 - The Group has worked with TWBC to copy lists of planning applications from 1867 to 1913, a very useful source for the development of the town.
 These lists are now available from the Local Studies section of the Amelia.

 If you would like further information about any of these activities, especially if you are interested in working with the Oral History Project, or copying the planning applications, please email us.